-After being processed and packaged, Avance[®] Nerve Graft is then irradiated and currently returned to AxoGen's headquarters in Alachua, Florida.
+After being processed and packaged, Avance[®] Nerve Graft is then irradiated and shipped to its Burleson, Texas distribution facility (the "Distribution Facility").
 There, the product receives its final labels and is released following a final stringent technical and quality review.
-Orders for Avance[®] Nerve Graft are placed with AxoGen's customer care team and product is currently shipped from the Alachua facility.
-In October 2013, AxoGen established a distribution facility in Burleson, Texas and once all regulatory clearances have been obtained, processed and packaged product will be shipped to, and distributed from, the Burleson distribution facility.
+Orders for Avance[®] Nerve Graft are placed with AxoGen's customer care team and product is packaged and shipped from the Distribution Facility.

-Avance[®] Nerve Graft Product Release
+Avance® Nerve Graft Product Release

-The AxoGen Quality System meets the requirements set forth under 21 CFR § 1271 for Human Cells, Tissues and Cellular and Tissue-Based Products, including Good Tissue Practices ("GTP") and is compliant with the 21 CFR § 820 Quality System Regulations ("QSR").
-AxoGen has established quality procedures for review of tissue recovery, relevant donor medical record review and release to processing that meet or exceed FDA requirements as defined in 21 CFR §1271, state regulations, international regulations and AATB standards.
+The AxoGen Quality System meets the requirements set forth under 21 CFR Part 1271 for Human Cells, Tissues and Cellular and Tissue-Based Products, including Good Tissue Practices ("GTP") and is compliant with the 21 CFR Part 820 Quality System Regulations ("QSR").
+AxoGen has established quality procedures for review of tissue recovery, relevant donor medical record review and release to processing that meet or exceed FDA requirements as defined in 21 CFR Part1271, state regulations, international regulations and AATB standards.
 Furthermore, AxoGen utilizes validated processes for the handling of raw material components, environmental control, processing, packaging and terminal sterilization.
 In addition to ongoing monitoring activities for product conformity to specifications and sterility, product biocompatibility, shipping methods and shelf life have been validated in accordance with applicable industry standards.

-Manufacturing for the AxoGuard® Product Line
+Manufacturing for the AxoGuard[®] Product Line